2010 to 2015

 The program provided advance warning of water quality issues (eg acidification) to enable the State Government to undertake management actions to avoid adverse impacts on the environment and communities.

-The EPA also managed the Lower Lakes Acid Sulfate Soil Research Program in close collaboration with the Department for Environment and Heritage, conducted to better understand acid sulphate soil risks in the Lower Lakes and inform management actions.
+The EPA also managed the Lower Lakes Acid Sulfate Soil Research Program in close collaboration with the Department for Environment and Heritage, conducted to better understand acid sulfate soil risks in the Lower Lakes and inform management actions.

 The EPA conducts monitoring and scientific assessment of